-Schools # Number of schools where MEP funds were consolidated in a schoolwide program Number of eligible migrant children enrolled in those schools Comments: No Illinois schools consolidate MEP funds in a school-wide program.
+Schools # Number of schools where MEP funds were consolidated in a schoolwide program Number of eligible migrant children enrolled in those schools Comments: No schools had MEP funds consolidated in a schoolwide program.

 2.3.7 MEP Project Data

 The following questions collect data on MEP projects.